-- 5. Officers met with the interim Housing Board on 26th November, 2014 and 15th January, 2015 and with the Board of the Dudley Federation of Tenants' and Residents' Associations (DFTRA) on 13th January, 2015 to discuss proposals for rent levels in 2015/16 and the priorities in the HRA budget, including the capital programme. - 6.
+- start on 6th April 2015 and that there will be no increase to current rent levels.
+We have considered this carefully in the light of future affordability, the continuing financial viability of the HRA and the impact on our tenants. - 4.
+Officers met with the interim Housing Board on 26 November 2014 and 15 January 2015, and with the Board of the Dudley Federation of Tenants' and Residents' Associations (DFTRA) on 13 January 2015 to discuss proposals for rent levels in 2015/16 and the priorities in the HRA budget, including the capital programme. - 5.
 In addition to the rents discussed above, we currently apply service charges in certain properties in respect of items such as furniture and overnight support.
-The Cabinet resolved that service charges for furniture be increased by 1.2% in line with inflation and that service charges for overnight support in certain sheltered schemes be maintained at their current levels as a review of the service is currently taking place. - 7.
+It is proposed that service charges for furniture be increased by 1.2% in line with inflation and that service charges for overnight support in certain sheltered schemes be maintained at their current levels as a review of the service is currently taking place. - 6.
 We also apply service charges to 344 properties in sheltered housing schemes in respect of heating and lighting.
 These charges vary according to the scheme and the size of the properties and may be offset against the winter fuel payment received by tenants, plus any cold weather payments.
 Housing Benefit will also cover these charges where applicable.
-The Cabinet resolved that these charges be increased by 1.2% to reflect general inflation. - 8.
+It is proposed that these charges be increased by 1.2% to reflect general inflation. - 7.
 The Council currently provides, within its general housing stock, a number of units of furnished accommodation for which a charge of £24.26 per week is made.
 It also provides six units of accommodation for homeless people in Lye for which management charges and service charges are applied (a two-bedroom flat and five one-bedroom flats).
 There are three houses for which garden maintenance charges are made.
-The Cabinet resolved that all of these charges be increased by 1.2% in line with inflation. - 9.
+It is proposed that all of these charges be increased by 1.2% in line with inflation. - 8.
 The Council offers laundry tokens for sale for the use of tenants at five high rise blocks (two in Brierley Hill and three in Dudley).
-The Cabinet resolved that charges be increased from £2.20 to £2.30 per token. - 10.
-The Cabinet resolved that pitch licences at Oak Lane be maintained at their current level, in line with general rents, and that weekly charging for water be increased by 1.2% to £6.32 per week. - 11.
+It is proposed that charges are increased from £2.20 to £2.30 per token. - 9.
+It is proposed that pitch licences at Oak Lane be maintained at their current level, in line with the proposal for general rents, and that weekly charging for water be increased by 1.2% to £6.32 per week. - 10.
 The Council currently charges an administration fee of £2 per week to its leaseholders, to cover the costs of managing the properties.
-The Cabinet resolved to make no increase in the overall level of the fee as this currently covers the cost of the service. - 12.
-The Cabinet resolved that the charge of £50 (plus VAT) per leasehold information pack, introduced from 1st January, 2015 to cover the costs of compiling information relating to the sale of council flats, be maintained at the current level.
+It is proposed that there is no increase in the overall level of the fee as this currently covers the cost of the service. - 11.
+It is proposed that the charge of £50 (plus VAT) per leasehold information pack, introduced from 1 January 2015 to cover the costs of compiling information relating to the sale of council flats, be maintained at the current level.

-13. The Council currently charges private residents who are in receipt of Telecare services (provision of an alarm service, and also stand alone equipment such as pill dispensing service and GPS tracking watches) £13.00 per month, and also charges Housing Association tenants varying amounts for this service.
-The Cabinet resolved to increase these charges by 1.2% to £13.10 per month from 1st April, 2015.
+12. The Council currently charges private residents who are in receipt of Telecare services (provision of an alarm service, and also standalone equipment such as pill dispensing service and GPS tracking watches) £13.00 per month, and also charges Housing Association tenants varying amounts for this service.
+It is proposed to increase these charges by 1.2% to £13.10 per month from 1 April 2015.
 Income generated will be used to increase investment in and development of the service.